openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `kid`: CONDITIONAL.
 JWT header containing the key ID.
 If the credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the credential shall be bound to.
 MUST NOT be present if `jwk` or `x5c` is present.
     * `jwk`: CONDITIONAL.
 JWT header containing the key material the new credential shall be bound to.
 MUST NOT be present if `kid` or `x5c` is present.
     * `x5c`: CONDITIONAL.
 JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
 This element may be used to convey a key attestation.
 In such a case, the actual key certificate will contain attributes related to the key properties.
 MUST NOT be present if `kid` or `jwk` is present.
     * `iss`: REQUIRED.
-MUST contain the client_id of the sender
+MUST contain the client_id of the sender.
     * `aud`: REQUIRED.
-MUST contain the issuer URL of credential issuer
+MUST contain the issuer URL of credential issuer.
     * `iat`: REQUIRED.
-MUST contain the instant when the proof was created
+MUST contain the instant when the proof was created.
     * `nonce`: REQUIRED.
-MUST contain a fresh nonce as provided by the issuer
+MUST contain a fresh nonce as provided by the issuer.

 Note: if both `jwk` and `x5c` are present, the represented signing key MUST be the same in both.